 In order to make this world exploring travel reality, two areas of our live need to be aligned, one is our work and the other one is our home.

-I'm currently working as remote CTO for a technology startup in New York City and my long term goal is to build my own SaaS business, which I have been working on during my free time for the last few months.
+I'm currently working as remote CTO for a technology startup in New York City and my long term goal is to build my own SaaS business, which I have been working on during my free time for almost a year now.

 For the last year I have been working either from home or from coffee shops and co-working spaces, which is for me so much more productive than working from an office.